davidrhoden/davidrhoden-basic-netlify/notes/block-email-signature-images-feb-29-2024.md

 Now, Google stores these for me on my Gmail, so it's not a giant problem for my local storage but...: I just hate it.
 I hate that I'm storing those anywhere.
 I want them all gone, and I don't want to download any more of them.
 I want to block my client's email signature.
 That's correct.
 That's the way I wanna do business.

 I figure there must be a Google setting, or a Chrome extension, or maybe an IFTTT applet to block and/or delete them.
 I'm not finding anything, though.
-I don't know of a find/replace or find/delete that would work across Gmail storage (another great opprtunity for Gmail itself, or somebody, to make one).
+I don't know of a find/replace or find/delete that would work across Gmail storage (another great opp0rtunity for Gmail itself, or somebody, to make one).

 Has anybody done this?
 I could ask the client to just stop sending them but I think I'd get further asking Google to fix this.